Arrested coalescence drives helical coiling and networking of filamentous smectic condensates: Results

 To understand why the coalescence of ribbons is arrested, we model the total free energy $F_\text{T}$ of the ribbon for varying $\Omega_\text{F}$ and $R_\text{F}$ using the Helfrich energy $F_\text{H}$ \cite{Helfrich1973} with the addition of interfacial energy $F_\text{I}$:

-The first term is the Helfrich distortion energy associated with bend in the smectic layers of mean curvature $H\left(\textbf{x}\right)$, integrated over the volume of the condensate $\mathscr{V}$, penalized by the bend modulus $K\approx 20~\text{pN}$ \cite{Browne2025Bending}.
-The second term is the energy of the interface between the homeotropically-anchored smectic phase with interfacial area $A$ and interfacial tension $\gamma\sim0.3~\mathrm{mN/m}$ estimated from Hansen Solubility Parameters \cite{murase2023hansen, browne2025diversity} ({Methods}).
+The first term is the energy of the interface between the homeotropically-anchored smectic phase with interfacial area $A$ and interfacial tension $\gamma\sim0.3~\mathrm{mN/m}$ estimated from Hansen Solubility Parameters \cite{murase2023hansen, browne2025diversity} ({Methods}).
+The second term is the Helfrich distortion energy associated with bend in the smectic layers of mean curvature $H\left(\textbf{x}\right)$, integrated over the volume of the condensate $\mathscr{V}$, penalized by the bend modulus $K\approx 20~\text{pN}$ \cite{Browne2025Bending}.
 We assume the domain walls contribution to energy is negligible, as is typical \cite{kim2016controlling}.
 The imposed shape of the ribbon interface and domain wall fully specifies both $A$ and $H\left(\textbf{x}\right)$, which we numerically compute for varying $\Omega_\text{R}$ (SI \S\ref{sec:ribbonEnergetics}).

 The Helfrich energy decreases monotonically with $\Omega_\text{R}$ (green line in fig. \ref{fig:ribbon}F), indicating that elasticity of the smectic alone cannot be responsible for arresting coalescence.
 Indeed, curvature energies are generally subdominant to interfacial energies in shaping smectic interfaces \cite{kim2016controlling}.
 In contrast, the interfacial energy exhibits a radius-independent minimum (grey line in fig. \ref{fig:ribbon}F), which dominates the total energy (black line), which quantitatively matches the $\Omega_\text{R}=0.37$ measured experimentally.
 The origin of this geometric minimum comes from the constrained evolution of ribbon shape with this microstructure.
 Our measurements of ribbons suggest that coalescence results in minor ribbon diameter unchanged from the original filament diameter ($d_\text{R,2}=2R_\text{F}$)---consistent with the reported low radial permeation current, which inhibits thickening \cite{arora1989reentrant,weinan1999dynamics}.
 As the cross-sectional area of the ribbon decreases during coalescence, the ribbon length increases by volume conservation (SI \S\ref{sec:ribbonEnergetics}).
 We observe this lengthening qualitatively in experiments, where the snapping together of filaments into a ribbon is accompanied by a local buckling, presumably to accommodate the rapid increase in length (Movie 2).
 The interfacial area $A$ is the product of this increasing filament length (blue line in figure \ref{fig:ribbon}G) and decreasing cross-sectional contour (pink), whose balance gives a purely-geometric minimum (Eq. \ref{eq:RibbonMinimum}), implicitly given by: